 When coming up with ideas for how to get rid of Boo, he declares a giant wooden horse to be too Greek.
 Considering how fearful of anything human-related monsters are, they shouldn't have ever come into contact with books detailing mythology.
 And if monsters are aware of mythology (presumably from participating in it), then shouldn't the fact that they were able to interact with humans in the distant past without being poisoned tip them off that humans aren't toxic?

-When Waternoose claims Sully will always be better than Randall, is that supposed to be just a random insult that happened to hit really hard, or is it supposed to be true?
+When Waternoose claims Sulley will always be better than Randall, is that supposed to be just a random insult that happened to hit really hard, or is it supposed to be true?
 If it's the latter, why?
 Both of them seem pretty equal.
 Sully's bigger and can roar better, but Randall has the Invisibility going for him.
 They're close enough to each other in competing for the scare record that Randall's able to briefly pass him before he gets a boost from something that seems to be pretty rare and random (considering he has to explain it afterwards).
-What's Sully's advantage here?
+What's Sulley's advantage here?

 Why is every monster a comedian at the end?